For many young men and women, finding the perfect tailored shirt is nearly impossible. Either the fit or the cost tends to be prohibitive.

 “We’re still learning how to deliver the type of experience that matches the growth of our business.
 With the help of Zendesk, we’ve taken a big step towards getting to the place we want to be,” said Aiken.

-Moving forward, Taylor Stitch plans on implementing a Zendesk Help Center to provide answers to straight-forward or post-purchase support questions so they can save phone, email and chat for key pre-purchase conversations.
+Moving forward, Taylor Stitch plans on implementing Guide to provide answers to straight-forward or post-purchase support questions so they can save phone, email and chat for key pre-purchase conversations.
 “When I explored Zendesk as an option for us, I knew we were growing, but didn’t know exactly what our needs would be in the future,” Mina Aiken concluded.
 “Zendesk provides us with the widest range of options and room to grow.”